-China, Japan and India's economies are among the world's strongest five, reflecting the fact that the majority of gross domestic product (GDP) is now generated outside of the USA and Europe.
-Understanding international business operations is therefore increasingly important for today's business graduates and that's where postgraduate qualifications in this area come in.
+China, Japan and India's economies are among the world's top ten (second, third and sixth, respectively), reflecting the fact that the majority of gross domestic product (GDP) is now generated outside of the USA and Europe.
+This trend is set to continue in the future with Indonesia and Russia expected to join the top ten by 2050.
+Understanding international business operations is therefore increasingly important for today's business graduates and that's where postgraduate courses come in useful.

 Why choose international business?

-The skills that you develop on a course of this nature are highly sought after by employers and according to Dr Paz Estrella Tolentino, head of the International Business Subject Development Group at Birkbeck, University of London, there exists a buoyant current and future labour market demand for international business postgraduates.
+What's more, the skills that you develop on a course of this nature are highly sought after by employers and there is a buoyant current and future labour market demand for international business postgraduates.
 This demand translates into varied opportunities in a range of settings and job sectors.